jkeohan/bonus_lectures/redux/intro-to-redux.md

 export default connect(mapStateToProps)(Counter);
 ```

-If we take a look at React Dev Tools now we will be able to see that props now contains counnt
+If we take a look at React Dev Tools now we will be able to see that props contains count.

 <img src="https://i.imgur.com/bfkAtIk.png" />

 ### Update onClick Methods

-Since `dispatch()` is being passed down via props we will use that method to pass the `counterReducer` an action.
+Since `dispatch()` is being passed down via props we will use that method to pass the type of action to be performed and value.

 ```sh
 const handleIncrement = () => {